RadioPotin/snowcrash42/level10/Ressources/README.md

 	sends file to host if you have access to it
 ```

-Another thing is that we **CANNOT** run binary on a file we do not have the rights over:
+And we **CANNOT** run binary on a file we do not have the rights over:
 ```shell-session
 level10@SnowCrash:~$ ./level10 token localhost:6969
 You don't have access to token